SciML/NonlinearSolve.jl/docs/src/basics/solve.md

   - `alias_u0::Bool`: Whether to alias the initial condition or use a copy.
     Defaults to `false`.
-  - `internal_norm::Function`: The norm used by the solver.
+  - `internalnorm::Function`: The norm used by the solver.
 Default depends on algorithm choice.

 ## Iteration Controls

   - `maxiters::Int`: The maximum number of iterations to perform.
 Defaults to `1000`.
+  - `maxtime`: The maximum time for solving the nonlinear system of equations.
+Defaults to `Inf`.
   - `abstol::Number`: The absolute tolerance.
 Defaults to `real(oneunit(T)) * (eps(real(one(T))))^(4 // 5)`.
   - `reltol::Number`: The relative tolerance.
 Defaults to `real(oneunit(T)) * (eps(real(one(T))))^(4 // 5)`.
   - `termination_condition`: Termination Condition from DiffEqBase.
 Defaults to